maazdev7/mallSegmentara/README.md

 Clusters visualized using PCA:

 ## 🧠 Supervised Approach: Decision Tree Classification

-We used a Decision Tree Classifier to predict customer clusters based on their Age, Annual Income, and Spending Score. 🌳
+We used a Decision 🌳 Classifier to predict customer clusters based on their Age, Annual Income, and Spending Score.

 Split the data into training (70%) and testing (30%) sets.

 Trained the Decision Tree on the training data and predicted cluster labels on the test data.

 ### 🙏 Acknowledgements

 The dataset is publicly available at: Mall_Customers Dataset

 Happy learning and exploring! ✨